-Feedwater lines may not pass through tanks which do not contain feedwater.
+Feed water lines may not pass through tanks which do not contain feed water.

-4.1 Feedwater lines for auxiliary steam producers (auxiliary and exhaust gas boilers)
+5.1 Feed water lines for auxiliary steam producers (auxiliary and exhaust gas boilers)

-4.1.1 The provision of only one feedwater line for auxiliary and exhaust gas boilers is sufficient if the preheaters and automatic regulating devices are fitted with by-pass lines.
+5.1.1 The provision of only one feed water line for auxiliary and exhaust gas boilers is sufficient if the preheaters and automatic regulating devices are fitted with by-pass lines.

-4.1.2 Each feedwater line is to be fitted with a shutoff valve and a check valve at the boiler inlet.
+5.1.2 Each feed water line is to be fitted with a shutoff valve and a check valve at the boiler inlet.
 Where the shut-off valve and the check valve are not directly connected in series, the intermediate pipe is to be fitted with a drain.

-4.1.3 Continuous flow boilers need not be fitted with the valves required according to 5.1.2 provided that the heating of the boiler is automatically switched off should the feedwater supply fail and that the feedwater pump supplies only one boiler.
+5.1.3 Continuous flow boilers need not be fitted with the valves required according to 5.1.2 provided that the heating of the boiler is automatically switched off should the feed water supply fail and that the feed water pump supplies only one boiler.

-5. Boiler Water Circulating Systems
+6. Boiler Water Circulating Systems

-5.1 Each forced-circulation boiler is to be equipped with two circulating pumps powered independently of each other.
+equipped with two circulating pumps powered independently of each other.
 Failure of the circulating pump in operation is to be signalled by an alarm.
 The alarm may only be switched off if a circulating pump is started or when the boiler firing is shut down.

-5.2 The provision of only one circulating pump for each boiler is sufficient if:
+6.2 The provision of only one circulating pump for each boiler is sufficient if: